bwsturm/house_prices/README.md

 hosue_prices_bsturm_ver2.ipynb

 This is my current version of the notebook and is the one someone new to this site should examine.
-I'm currently sitting at 1156/2603, which is within the top 45%.
+I'm currently sitting at 1156/2603 on the leaderboard, which is within the top 45%.
 I think I can still do much better with a bit more work.